samuel1992/mock_api/README.md

 In case of PUT/PATCH/POST methods you also can specify a definition of the request body following the OpenAPI spec in json format.
 [OPENAPI SPECIFICATION](https://swagger.io/specification/)

 ![editing a path](/docs/images/editing_a_path.png)

+# Possible next features
+- import swagger/openapi files in order to create the endpoint